Editor's Note: At the author's request, this article was updated on Aug. 18, 2016.

 As an industry, we need to take the time to properly solve the life insurance problem with each of our clients to determine what policy is best suited for them throughout their whole lives.
 When a client is looking to solve his or her life insurance need, a complete set of financial facts must be determined prior to any purchase.
 A full and in-depth financial fact-find can help you discover what your clients’ assets are, their long-term goals, how much money they are saving yearly and what they are putting into a retirement plan.

 Once you acquire those key pieces of information, you must educate your clients about the options available.
 Many consumers purchase life, homeowners and car insurance, but they don’t completely understand the policies’ purpose.
 This is especially true when it comes to life insurance.
 Many think it is simply to protect their mortgage, car loan and any current debt, but it is foremost to protect the income their families were anticipating from them.

 When consumers don’t understand the value of life insurance, they don’t believe their life insurance need is quite as high as it actually is.
-Also, unlike consumers’ perception, their life insurance need does not always vanish as they get older.
-Help your clients understand that a term life policy will solve their current problem, but their need must be reviewed regularly to make sure their families remain well-protected.
-The regular reviews are the times when the conversion to more permanent products should be discussed, a discussion for which they should have been properly educated from the beginning of the relationship.
+Also, unlike consumers’ perception, their life insurance need does not always vanish as they grow older.
+Help your clients understand that a term life policy will solve their current problem.
+Then, at their regular review, their need must be reassessed to make sure their families remain well-protected.
+The regular review is the time when the conversion to permanent products should be discussed, a discussion for which they should have been properly educated from the beginning of the relationship.

 Our industry is making it very easy for consumers to buy products, but few people understand what these products actually do.
 It is up to the financial industry to better educate clients about whole life and term insurance, to help them make better life insurance decisions.
 By joining a financial organization, such as the Million Dollar Round Table (MDRT), you can have the opportunity to access resources to help you educate yourself and your clients.